python/cpython/Doc/library/email.errors.rst

 .. exception:: MessageParseError()

-   This is the base class for exceptions thrown by the :class:`Parser` class.
+   This is the base class for exceptions thrown by the :class:`~email.parser.Parser` class.
 It is derived from :exc:`MessageError`.

 .. exception:: HeaderParseError()